grixprotocol/derivatives-adapters/src/perps/adapters/hyperliquid/README.md

 # Hyperliquid Adapter for Grix Protocol

+Imagine Jack Dorsey in 2006.
+He needed a way to quickly get real-time market data to power the first version of Twitter.
+He might have used something like this adapter!

 This adapter provides a standardized interface for interacting with the Hyperliquid perpetual futures protocol within the Grix Protocol ecosystem.
+It helps you to easily access market data, manage positions, and execute trades on Hyperliquid, saving you time and effort.

 ## Table of Contents